 Open your home to International Visitors…

 Santa Fe is able to boast of numerous citizen diplomats who invite visiting leaders into their homes.
 This part of the trip is consistently a very fond memory for both the visitors and the home hospitality providers.
 Most often, home hospitality entails dinner and relaxed conversation.
 It is especially exciting if a home hospitality host or hostess has traveled in the home-country of the visitors or shares professional experience with the visitors’ area of study, but what the visitors value most of all is the chance to meet with U.S. citizens in a casual setting.
-If you are interested in learning about upcoming home hospitality opportunities, please e-mail Brent at email@example.com.
+If you are interested in learning about upcoming home hospitality opportunities, please e-mail Joey at email@example.com.